 Scenario Template

-English Resume Checklist: Final Pass Before You Send
+English Resume Checklist: Chinese vs English Resume Differences Before You Send

 Best for

-Applicants targeting international roles, multinational teams, and English-first hiring processes.
+Applicants adapting Chinese resumes for foreign companies, international roles, multinational teams, and English-first hiring processes.

 People looking for automatic translation, one-click rewriting, or grammar-only polishing.